-Ryan Reynolds And Wife Blake Lively United By Death In Charlottesville And ‘Deadpool’, Wants Best For Kids
+Ryan Reynolds And Wife, Blake Lively, United By Deaths In Charlottesville And ‘Deadpool,’ Want Best For Kids

 “Witnesses say the female stunt driver had been manoeuvring a motorcycle down a set of stairs at Jack Poole Plaza when she lost control of her bike, jumped a curb and crashed into a glass window at Shaw Tower around 8 a.m,” reports Vancouver Sun.

 Ryan Reynolds, the star of Deadpool, wrote about this mortal accident on his Instagram.
-He also lead the surviving crew in “a moment of silence” as they mourned the death of the stunts woman, who had paved the way for so many people in road racing.
+He also led the surviving crew in “a moment of silence” as they mourned the death of the stuntwoman, who had paved the way for so many people in road racing.

-His wife Blake Lively is in the US and it looks like the violent protests and riots happening in Charlottesville weigh heavy in her mind.
+His wife, Blake Lively, is in the US, and it looks like the violent protests and riots happening in Charlottesville weigh heavy On her mind.
 Her latest post is a text that is going viral, which states that being able to stay complacent in current politics speaks heavily to one’s privilege.

 This is not the first time that the 29-year-old actress has spoken out about politics.
 This past spring, she attended the Women’s March and wrote about her experiences on Instagram.